 Advertising is one of the myriad media that seed culture.
 One of the reasons I’m in this industry is because we have the opportunity to create narratives and experiences that can make a difference.

 I’m a fan of the Bechdel rule for movies: at least two women talk to each other about something other than a man.
 This rule calls attention to gender inequality in the film industry, and many dedicated viewers compile lists of films that comply and don’t.
-The more films that follow the Bechdel rule, the more women are represented as fleshed out human beings and not as stereotype.
+The more films that follow the Bechdel rule, the more women are represented as fleshed out human beings and not as a stereotype.

 I want this rule to hold true for every cultural artifact, including advertising.
 Data tells us that women hold much of the purchasing power in categories traditionally considered “masculine,” like automotive, financial services, electronics.
 The stories we tell as advertisers need to reflect the power that women have in society.